 "He's trying to convince you to disregard what's already gone through the bidding process," Elion said.

 That exchange centered on a rule that Wagner invoked first when he argued that the city had been in improper contact with York Waste.
-He said state law requires that municipalities and companies vying for municipal bids must limit all communication to written correspondence copied to all of the bidders.

 After the meeting, Wagner said a recent newspaper article led him to believe the city violated that rule.